PARobotics4511/2014Robot/README.md

 2014Robot
 =========

-If your IQ is particularly low and you cannot figure out what this code does, you came to the correct place:

-This is the code for the 2014 Robot.
-My name is CIMeon.
-My IQ is likely a whole 20 points higher than yours.
-Because of your low IQ, it is best that you stop touching the computer now as you could cause permanent damage.

---CIMeon
+This the code for the Providence Academy FIRST Robotics 2014 robot (whose name is CIMeon).
+This robot had the functionality of picking up and catching (to a limited extent) exercise ball and consequently launch it.
+The code is all in C++ despite the erroneous identification of being in D. This code must be compiled and deployed using WindRiver as provided by FIRST.

+--Power Amplified